EV Economy

 Market Mapping

-Seed-stage battery startups and growth-stage charging infrastructure startups most prominent
+Minimum-viable-product-stage battery startups and expansion-stage charging infrastructure startups most prominent

 The passenger EVs segment is incumbent-heavy but startups providing differentiated solutions, such as solar EVs and subscription-based payment models, have shown some promise, along with a handful of commercial EV startups.
-These startups are yet to reach mass market adoption and are mostly in their seed or early stages.
+These startups are yet to reach mass market adoption and are mostly in their minimum-viable-product or go-to-market stages.

 The Disruptors